matheusb432/rust-course/notes/03-memory.md

 All programs must track their memory usage.
 This is done by allocating and freeing memory.
 If they fail to do so, a memory leak occurs.
 This is a serious problem, as it can cause the program or even the entire system to crash.

+To transfer access to data without copying it, Rust uses pointers.
+A pointer is a value that describes a location in memory.

+Rust follows the Pointer Safety Principle; data should never be aliased and mutated at the same time.
+This is enforced at compile time.

+## Variables

+Variables live in the stack in memory, they're stored in frames.
+A frame is a mapping from variables to values within a single scope, such as a function.

+Frames are organized into a stack of currently-called-functions.
+After a function returns, Rust deallocates the function's frame.
+This sequence of frames is called a stack because the most recent frame added is always the next frame freed.

 ## Ownership

 Rust utilizes an "ownership" model to manage memory.
 This means that every value has a single owner, and that owner is responsible for cleaning up the memory.